-How Celine Dion Changed Las Vegas—And Then the Music Industry As We Know It
+How Celine Dion Changed Las Vegas—and Then the Music Industry as We Know It

 For fans, the Vegas shows means the opportunity to see their favorite acts in smaller venues.
 The furthest seat at a Vegas residency may be closer than a premium seat at an arena concert.
 A $300 ticket to see Lopez’s current tour at Madison Square Garden in July would see you on the opposite end of the stadium from the stage.
 At her residency at Planet Hollywood, it would have gotten you a VIP table in the front.

 It fosters a certain intimacy.
-Whereas No Doubt fans might remember seeing Gwen Stefani scaling scaffolding at massive arena tour stops, now the singer is inviting them on stage for selfies during set breaks at her Vegas residency at the Park MGM.
+Whereas No Doubt fans might remember seeing Gwen Stefani scaling scaffolding at massive arena tour stops, now the singer is inviting them on stage for selfies during set breaks at her Vegas residency at Planet Hollywood.
 “I think that people’s proximity to greatness is, in part, what this town is about,” says Christie.

 It’s not hard to read a certain symbolism into the photo of Celine Dion with her arms wrapped around Lady Gaga, taken soon after Dion was spotted dancing like an angel on ecstasy in the audience of Gaga’s current Vegas residency, Enigma, at the Park MGM.